 A: Water, Nuun, and portable restroom facilities will be available at four locations along the course.
-You’ll also find post-race refreshments and a few surprise and delights at the post-race party. will provide medical services on course and at the finish line medical tent.
-Paramedic Services will have a dedicated unit on the course and at the finish line.
+You’ll also find post-race refreshments and a few surprise and delights at the post-race party.
+We will provide medical services on course and at the finish line medical tent.

 POLICIES AND ETIQUETTE

 Entries are non-refundable, non-deferrable, and cannot be transferred between races.

 It is a DMSE Sports policy that entries are non-refundable, non-deferrable, and non-transferable between races.
 Entries may be transferred between participants within the same event.